B9R7M/AICR/README.md

 ### What can this script do?

    - Verifies the necessary files for installation
-   - Installs GKIs via Fastboot
+   - Installs images (.img) via Fastboot
    - Automatically reboots into recovery
    - Installs the ROM file via ADB Sideload
    - Installs the GAPPS
    - Installs ROOT files
-   - Installs a patched GKI via a ROOT manager or prebuilt Kernels already built into the **boot** or **init_boot** partition if you modify such a command
+   - Installs a patched "boot.img" via a ROOT manager or prebuilt Kernels already built into the **boot** or **init_boot** partition if you modify such a command
    - Automatically reboots into recovery again at the end of the installation

 ### Requirements